willWallace-RIT/Passivegravgenlogistics/README.md

 1. The wheel reaches a pivot edge.

-2. A seesaw platform tilts under the wheel's mass.
+2. A seesaw platform tilts under the wheel's mass. (the gif is for simplicity but the rate of change of the track transition is likely exponential)

 ![seesaw tilt](https://github.com/willWallace-RIT/Passivegravgenlogistics/blob/main/1778852520835.gif)